Graphic Design

 Benefits of Graphic Design at York College

 Majoring in Graphic Design opens up career possibilities that can be tailored to your unique interests and desired lifestyle.
-Design is a flexible field, with remote work options, in-office employment, and a marketplace for independent entrepreneurship.
-York College’s Graphic Design program prepares you to build a design career in any professional environment.
+Design is a flexible field, offering remote work options, in-office employment, and a marketplace for independent entrepreneurship.
+York College’s B.F.A. in Graphic Design program prepares you to build a design career in any professional environment.
 You’ll have the following advantages:

 As you engage in class projects and gain experience for your future career, York College’s Graphic Design faculty are committed to providing you with individualized feedback and mentoring.
 Your professors want to see you succeed—and they’ll make an effort to help you along the way.